Ipswich Town 3 Leeds United 4

 Within 25 seconds Freddie Ladapo is flicking a header beyond the far post and I feel confident that another multi-goal extravaganza awaits.
 Up in the Cobbold stand however, the Port Vale fans are in good voice even if it’s hard to make out exactly what they are singing.
 As he takes a goal kick the Port Vale goalkeeper slips on the heavily watered turf and the home crowd cheers like we’ve scored a goal.
 Town are mostly in the Port Vale half, but these Valiants are packed densely in front of them, impervious to the through balls that did for those other Valiants who proved less so on Saturday.
 Once again, the Port Vale goalkeeper slips over to the home crowds’ cheers, and I think how he must regret his decision to wear roller skates instead of football boots, tonight of all nights.

 Just six minutes have gone and Town win a corner.
 “Come On You Blues” chants Phil and I do too, repeatedly, but our encouragement isn’t enough.
 “I’ve got my big coat on tonight” says Pat, not feeling the deepening cold, but obviously aware of it.
 We’d already scored by this time on Saturday I foolishly can’t help thinking.
 “We’ve got super Kieran Mckenna, he knows exactly what we need…” sing the Sir Bobby Robson stand lower tier, but some of them don’t quite manage the tricky scanning of the first line, they need to rehearse more.
 It’s the twelfth minute and Town are dominating but not penetrating the Port Vale force field.
 The Sir Bobby Robson stand resort to Mary’s Boy Child in the hope that Christmas will come early and Port Vale will gift wrap a goal, it doesn’t and they don’t.
 The Vale fans sing “Oh when the Whites going marching in…” and give an object lesson in how to deliver this song, starting slowly but then speeding up to add impetus and even staying with it to repeat it all over again.
 I attribute it to their diet of oatcakes.
-Then their team have a breakaway and a shot on goal which inspires chants of “Vale, Vale, Vale”, pronounced8 “Vay-al, Vay-al, Vay-al”.
+Then their team have a breakaway and a shot on goal which inspires chants of “Vale, Vale, Vale”, pronounced “Vay-al, Vay-al, Vay-al”.
 It’s a stirring sound of which I am quite envious.

 Almost a third of the first half has left us and Nathan Broadbent dribbles towards the Vale goal only to win another corner.
 Phil and I chant loudly again but our support flounders on solid defending, only to be heard again as a Broadhead cross wins a further corner, which is again cleared by some big bloke in a white shirt with grubby looking shoulders.
 With Town’s early onslaught subsiding a bit, the home crowd are becoming quiet and thoughtful when they ought to be loud and lairy.
-On the touchline Kieran Mckenna has sensibly opted for his brown anorak-cum-puffa jacket tonight, he’s obviously on the same wavelength as Pat from Clacton, or they saw the same weather forecast.
+On the touchline, Kieran Mckenna has sensibly opted for his brown anorak-cum-puffa jacket tonight, he’s obviously on the same wavelength as Pat from Clacton, or they saw the same weather forecast.
 Another Port Vale throw-in and referee Mr Lewis remonstrates with a Port Vale player telling him to get a wriggle on.
-Conor Chaplin lashes a shot into the Sir Alf Ramsey Stand but the crowd is quiet with the exception of the Blue Action group up the corner.
-When Port Vale win a corner there are just fifteen minutes left until half-time and we are treated to more lovely peels of “ Vale, Vale, Vale”.
+Conor Chaplin lashes a shot into the Sir Alf Ramsey Stand, but the crowd is quiet with the exception of the Blue Action group up the corner.
+When Port Vale win a corner there are just fifteen minutes left until half-time and we are treated to more lovely peels of “Vale, Vale, Vale”.

 With a Nathan Broadhead shot and yet another corner the home’s crowd’s ardour revives and chants of “Blue and White Army” and accompanying rhythmic clapping roll from stand to stand.
 “The crowd are nervous” Pat tells us.
 “Well, you are” replies Fiona.
-Just to lighten the mood and try to curry favour with the home crowd so we don’t all him a bastard, referee Mr Lewis books the Port Vale goalkeeper Aidan Stone for dithering too much over a goal kick.
+Just to lighten the mood and try to curry favour with the home crowd so we don’t call him a bastard, referee Mr Lewis books the Port Vale goalkeeper Aidan Stone for dithering too much over a goal kick.
 A minimum of two more minutes will be played Stephen Foster tells us, and I tell Fiona it’s a shame it looks like all the goals are going to be ‘up the other end‘ tonight.
 She says she doesn’t mind as long as they’re only Town goals.
 Then Port Vale’s oddly named Malvind Benning takes what can only have been a speculative shot and scores.
 Town trail 1-0 and it’s half time.
 Bugger.

 Putting a brave face on matters I go down to the front of the stand to talk to Ray and his grandson Harrison.
 We bemoan Town’s failure to shoot from distance, but don’t have any other complaints.
 We talk of our friend Val’s wedding in Las Vegas and discuss where we’ve been in the United States.
 Ray has been a few places, but excluding airports and the shore of a lake somewhere in the wilds of Montana I’ve only been to New York, but I ‘do’ the accent to prove it.